frederic-perez/AmE-dictionary/data/idioms.md

 __spur of the moment__ An impulse characterized by a lack of preparation or consideration.
 The phrase can be hyphenated and used as a modifier before a noun. _The administrators mada a “spur of the moment” decision to block him._ _You’ve got to stop making these spur-of-the-moment decisions about your business, or you’ll end up running it into the ground!_
 __square off__ _These top-ranked players will square off against fierce competitors._
 __squashed (in) like sardines__ Very tightly or snugly packed together, especially in a small space.
 Alludes to the way in which sardines are packed closely together during canning. _We didn’t want to take more than one car, so we had to drive for about four hours squashed like sardines in Jeff’s little sedan._
+__squeal on (one)__
+__squeeze in__ _Lawmakers squeezed in a key detail in the latest draft, requiring generative AI companies to disclose any copyrighted material used in training their models._
+__stack up__
+__stack Z’s__ To get some sleep. _We’ve got a pretty long layover before our next flight, so I’m going to try to stack some Z’s at the gate._
+__stag party__
 __stalk out__ :three: (stalked out) To leave (some place) in a haughty, stiff, or threatening manner. _The entire room fell quiet as the count stood up and stalked out slamming the door._
+__stamp of approval__ An indication of endorsement or authorization of something. _No, you can’t start that construction project until the boss gives it his stamp of approval._
+__stamp out__
+__stan__ A blend of _stalker_ and _fan_, the term stan describes an “overly enthusiastic fan, especially of a celebrity.”
+This term is linked to Eminem’s 2000 song “Stan.”
 __stand at attention__ _They were standing at attention._
 __stand in (someone’s) shoes__ :two: To see or understand things from someone else’s position or perspective; to empathize with someone. _If you encounter a bully, try standing in their shoes—they’re probably deeply unhappy and redirect that feeling onto others._
-__stand on the shoulders of giants__ To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
+__stand on the shoulders of giants__ :two: To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
 __stand out__ __1__ To protrude from something; to project outward from something. _He chose a strong branch standing out from the tree to hang the swing from._ __2__ To be especially noticeable, conspicuous, or prominent, especially in comparison to someone or something else. _The dragons are notoriously varied in physique—they’d stand out in the Mos Eisley Cantina._
 __stand tall__ :five: To prove or display one’s pride, confidence, or fortitude. _I know a lot of people are upset, but you did the right thing, so stand tall._
-__stand to reason__ :two: To be sensible or understandable. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
+__stand to reason__ :four: To be sensible or understandable.
+Be clear to all sensible people. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
+__stand up for__
 __stand up__ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
 In this usage, a noun or pronoun can be used between “stand” and “up.” _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
 __stands to reason__
+__stare down the barrel of a/(one’s) gun__ To have a gun pointed at oneself.
+(The “barrel” of a gun is the tube-shaped part from which the projectile is fired.) _The robber shoved me to the floor, and when I looked up, I was staring down the barrel of his gun._
+__start the ball rolling__ (set the ball rolling) To set something, often a process, in motion; to begin. _I think it will be easier to become comfortable driving now that I’ve started the ball rolling with driving lessons._
 __starve out__ To deprive someone or something of food in order to force them to submit or surrender.
 A noun or pronoun can be used between “starve” and “out.” _The empire’s army began starving the rebel city out with a siege that lasted nearly eleven months._ _The Black Prince could be starved out if the French chose to surround and invest him._
 __status quo__
+__stay in character__ To continue exhibiting the traits and characteristics assigned to the character that one plays. _As part of his method acting, he remained in character for the full nine months of shooting._
 __stay put__ :six: To not move or leave; to remain in same location or position.
 To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._ _I want you kids to stay put while I go into the store, OK?_ _And you stayed put for all these years?
 I would have thought you’d find a different career by now._
 __stay strong__
+__stay woke__
 __staying power__ _This exercise has staying power._
+__steamroll through__
 __steely-eyed missile man__ An astronaut or engineer who quickly devises an ingenious solution to a tough problem while under extreme pressure.
 __steely-eyed__ With or having a fierce intensity in one’s expression. _The teacher fixed a steely-eyed gaze upon me when I started joking around during class._
 __step back__
 __step in__
-__step up__ :two::hammer:
+__step up__ :four::hammer:
 __stepping stone__
 __steppingstone__
 __sticky fingers__